nullonesix/dimensionality_transformer/README.md

 # Dimensionality Transformer

-We increase at dimensionality with every epoch.
+We increase the dimensionality with every epoch.
 The reasoning being that optimization techniques can get trapped in local minima.
 An increase in the dimensionality provides new pathways to move around the local minima.
 However, if the model uses all dimensions immediately it might waste dimensions on increased precision, instead of providing new pathways for avoiding local minima that might